 Stress is often a culprit in our bad moods and unhappiness.
 After the kids are down, treat yourself to a relaxing routine.
-Take a bath, read a book–do something relaxing and rejuvenating that will prepare you for a good night’s sleep.
+Take a bath or read a book.
+Do something relaxing and rejuvenating that will prepare you for a good night’s sleep.

 9) End your day reciting your “Top 10 of Today”

 With your spouse or by yourself, go over the 10 best parts of your day.
 Can’t make it to 10?
 Shoot, even the top 1 or two will still be a mood booster.
 Focusing on the positives brings sunshine to even the cloudiest of days.

 This is much more important than a clean house.
 Your sleep is directly related to your mood, your energy, your health, and how you interact with others.
 Sleep deprivation can literally kill you.